 - Immediate Implants.
 Our surgeons can place a dental implant post the same day as an extraction, reducing the total numbers of procedures needed.

 - Full-Arch Restoration.
 Remaining teeth are extracted and a fixed prosthesis is placed, using as few as four dental implant posts for support.

 The Dental Implant Surgery

-During your first visit, Dr. Galea and his team will take 3D scans of your mouth, discuss anesthesia options, and design a treatment plan just for you.
+During your first visit, Dr. Galea, Dr. Curtis, and their team will take 3D scans of your mouth, discuss anesthesia options, and design a treatment plan just for you.
 It generally takes 30–60 minutes to place one implant and 2–3 hours for multiple implants.

 Over the next few months, the post will integrate with your jaw bone.
 Once fully healed, your restorative dentist (general dentist) will fabricate and place the custom-made crown.
 Our office provides detailed instructions to follow before and after surgery to maximize your benefits from treatment.

 A dental implant’s cost will vary depending on your insurance, how many you need, your choice of anesthesia, and if you require additional procedures.
 We will discuss these factors with you upfront, so you know exactly what to expect.